Humans

 Role-playing Suggestions

 Remember the intensity of your focus.
 Breaking or ignoring a focus has social, philosophical and spiritual repercussions.
 For someone to stand in the way of your focus is an assault on you.
-There is no greater satisfaction than fulfilling a difficult focus, and the staff will reward you depending on the difficulty of the fulfilled focus.
+There is no greater satisfaction than fulfilling a difficult focus.
 Keep a serious, sober attitude nearly always.
 The only time you show your festive side is when you have recently fulfilled a focus, during the hours or days until you set a new focus.
-Only during these brief “days of fulfillment,” and only to other dwarves and your most trusted non-dwarven friends, do you show your full joy and sense of humor.
-But these days are also a time of vulnerability, for until you set a new focus you lose all of your special focus-related bonuses.
+Only during these brief “days of fulfilment,” and only to other dwarves and your most trusted non-dwarven friends, do you show your full joy and sense of humor.

 Goliath